mrgrain/cdk-esbuild/README.md

 **Production readiness**

-This package is generally stable and ready to be used in production, as many do.
-However _esbuild_ not yet released a version 1.0.0 yet and its API is still in active development.
-Please check their guide on [production readiness](https://esbuild.github.io/faq/#production-readiness).
+This package is stable and ready to be used in production, as many do.
+However _esbuild_ has not yet released a version 1.0.0 and its API is still in active development.
+Please read the guide on [esbuild's production readiness](https://esbuild.github.io/faq/#production-readiness).

 Notably upgrades of the _esbuild_ minimum version requirement will be introduced in **minor versions** of this package and will inherit breaking changes from _esbuild_.